 As your priorities and circumstances change, change your budget.
 The budget is a living, breathing set of numbers that you move around to fit your ever changing circumstances.

 If the car tire blows out then you’re going to need a new tire more quickly than you might need to do that thing that was a little more fun, a little more entertainment-oriented.
-You’ll shift things around, you’ll say, well we’ll defer the entertainment for a little bit longer.
+You’ll shift things around and defer the entertainment for a little bit longer.
 You’re going to be making these adjustments all the time.
 This is how you stay on track.

 Change Is Freedom